c-a-j/blog-site/content/docs/superputty-setup.md

 needs to increase.
 In PuTTY, you would have to load, increase the font size, and save the new settings for all 100 sessions *individually*.
 If you decided that the font type needs to change a few weeks later...same story all over again.
-A process like this could take hours from your day and proceeding with option 1 does nothing to remedy this issue.
+Option 1 alone does nothing to remedy this issue.

 On the other hand, if you have a little time to invest in options 2 or 3, you could reduce the number of saved PuTTY settings from 100 to 1.
 That's right, you